How to Choose the Right Mirror For Your Space

-We sat down with our design team to talk everything mirrors, and today, we're going to walk you through our process of choosing the right style, shape, size, and grade!
+Our team has learned a lot about how to select mirrors, and today we’re going to walk you through our process of choosing the right style, shape, size, and grade!

 Here’s are a few things we always consider when choosing a mirror: